 Sue thanked the Nominations Committee.
 Since Sue was on the ballot, Eric Vermillion collected the ballots.
-Up for election were: Sue Abeles, President; Emily Galindo, Vice President; Elise Woods, Secretary; and Bob Daly, CUCRA Representative to the JBC.
-He announced that the proposed slate was elected unanimously.
+He announced the election results and that the proposed slate was elected unanimously.

 Sue introduced Patrick Cullinane who is the project manager for the CUCRA survey.
 He reported that it has been easy thanks to the archive left by Jon Good.
 The information has expedited the work of the committee.
 He thanked Anna Hiller ???, Christy Dawley, and Cristina Otegui as champions, as well as, the retiree associations and the retirement centers.